rohangc/GVimConfiguration/Readme.md

 ------------

     1. Install Vim ... obviously!
         a.
-On Windoes, during installation of GVim, choose to:
+On Windows, during installation of GVim, choose to:
             i.
 Create '.bat' files.
             ii.
 Create a default '_vimrc' file in the $VIM directory. ii.
 Create a 'shared' plugins directory (not a private one).